 When Elmer Alvarez found a check for $10,000, he only wanted to return it to its rightful owner.
-Like most individuals who experience homelessness, Alvarez has known demons such as drug addiction, mental illness or a criminal past.
+Like most individuals who experience homelessness, Alvarez has known demons such as drug addiction, mental illness and a criminal past.
 However, since deciding to turn his life around three years ago, he has been clean.

 When he found the check, he could have cashed it, but the good Samaritan chose not to do so.
 "It never crossed my mind because I made a decision to turn my life over.
 I've been clean for three years," he told CBS News.
 The money reportedly belonged to Roberta Hoskie, a real estate broker in New Haven, Connecticut.

 View this post on Instagram